 5. The Extras

 Don’t let the reader know what’s coming next.
 Unpredictability keeps your writing fresh and unique and urges the reader to continue further and deeper.
 Don’t make it obvious what’s coming next.
 Create your own personal approach.

 Moreover, you can also offer help to the readers in strong areas where you feel they might need it.
-It turns out to be the most powerful call to action.
+It turns out to be the most powerful call-to-action in blogposts.